Collins Radio Company

 values shown.
 Well,...nobody's perfect.

 Parts Availability - At one time it seemed to be impossible to find anyone that was "parting-out" a 51J receiver.
 No matter how bad the receiver's condition, the seller always believed that it could be restored,...by someone.
 Things have changed and nowadays (2023) it's fairly common to see many 51J parts being offered for sale, primarily on eBay.
 Of course, eBay prices tend to be high but, not always, especially when just dealing in parts.
-Power transformers, chokes, 70E-15 PTOs, dial drums, KC dials, front panels, grab handles, dial escutcheons, meters, crystals, knobs are all often seen for sale.
+Power transformers, chokes, 70E-15 PTOs, dial drums, KC dials, front panels, grab handles, dial escutcheons, meters, crystals, IF transformers, knobs are all often seen for sale.
 Even 51J-4 mechanical filters show up more often than one would think.
 Also, repro drum dial overlays are easily found.
-More difficult items like any of the front-end parts or IF transformers, a complete Crystal Filter assembly or gearbox parts probably would require obtaining a parts set.
+More difficult items like any of the front-end parts or a complete Crystal Filter assembly or gearbox parts probably would require obtaining a parts set.
+Some parts are available from W3HM Radio Labs, see References, end of Part 3.

 - There are plenty of modifications that have been published for the 51J